Welcome to

 That being said, have fun.

 My first DIY amp, a SE Type 45.
-Crude compared to my current
+Crude compared to my current work, but

 this is where I started.